 "When someone shows you who they are, believe them the first time." - Maya Angelou

-Start with your Founder Story and the questions I post above.
+Start thinking about your Founder Story with the questions above.
 Write your answers down and then see if you’re able to put them together with 200 words or less.
 Include specific moments and details that help people relate.
 Stories are meant to bridge the gaps between us, after all.

 Blog about these stories or share your story on LinkedIn—this will help you practice how you tell them so that you can nail it in applications, job interviews, networking events, and everywhere else.